terryxu1985/Pfizer-EMR-Alert-System/demo/README.md

 # Demo Videos

-This directory contains demonstration videos for the Pfizer EMR Alert System.
+**Note**: Demo videos are actually located in the `../video/` directory.

+This directory was created as a placeholder for future demo videos, but the current demonstration video is stored in the main `video/` folder.

 ## Video Guidelines